2021 Doormat Buying Guide

 Shopping for the best outside doormats?
 If you're wondering whether to buy inexpensive welcome mats to replace each year, or make an investment, we can help you decide.
 Read on to find out how to buy a doormat you'll love.

-What are standard sizes for an outdoor door mat?
+What is the best material for an outdoor door mat?

 Your best best is to grab a piece of chalk and tape measure and draw out each size in front of your door, stand back, and assess.
 Remember to account for planters, chairs, etc.